National Disability Insurance Scheme: Establishment of a NDIS trial

+Between 2014 and May 2015, a project entitled the National Disability Insurance Scheme (NDIS) Citizens’ Jury Scorecard was led by People With Disability Australia, in collaboration with Max Hardy Consulting, with the support of the National Disability Insurance Agency (NDIA).
+This involved twelve Australians, including people with disability, being randomly selected to serve as nonspecialist jurors, with the role of determining to what extent the NDIS was achieving its stated vision and aspirations.

-In February 2015, government disability rehabilitation and employment body CRS Australia was abolished, with its functions being distributed via the NDIS and Disability Employment Services markets.
+In February 2015, the government disability rehabilitation and employment body CRS Australia was abolished, with its functions being distributed via the NDIS and Disability Employment Services markets.

-In late 2015 the Abbott Government began a process of making significant changes to the board of the NDIA.
+In late 2015, the Abbott government began a process of making significant changes to the board of the NDIA.
 Current board directors, including then board chair Bruce Bonyhady, claimed their positions were advertised publicly before they were informed.
-In October 2016 then Minister for Social Services, Christian Porter, announced his intention to appoint several new board members, including a new chair.
-The primary experience of the newly appointed members were in various corporate sectors, including "financial services, health, energy, resources, education and arts sectors", rather than the previous board member's disability sector experience.
-The new board appointees, including incumbent chairwoman Dr Helen Nugent, were officially announced on 12 January 2017.
+In October 2016, Minister for Social Services Christian Porter, announced his intention to appoint several new board members, including a new chair.
+The primary experience of the newly appointed members were in corporate sectors, including "financial services, health, energy, resources, education and arts sectors", rather than the previous board member's disability sector experience.
+The new board appointees, including incumbent chairwoman Dr Helen Nugent, were announced in January 2017.

 The 2016 Australian federal budget attempted to make savings of $2.1 billion for the NDIS fund by re-assessing Disability Support Pension recipients' capacity to work, and cutting compensation for the carbon pricing scheme.
 This included scrapping an ad campaign letting people know about the NDIS.
-Furthermore, this budget committed to reduce the number of permanent employees in the NDIA to 3,000.
+This budget committed to reduce the number of permanent employees in the NDIA to 3,000.
 Peak disability group People with Disability Australia expressed concerns the NDIS would become a 'political football'.